ritikarora108/ai-powered-sast-tool/README.md

 3. View scan results categorized by OWASP Top 10 vulnerabilities
 4. Review detailed findings and recommendations

+## User Flows

+### Authentication

+- Google Sign-In to protect all routes
+- No user management or admin panel needed

+### Scanning Workflow

+1. User submits a GitHub repo URL
+2. Backend clones the repo and analyzes the codebase for OWASP Top 10 vulnerabilities using AI
+3. Results are persisted to PostgreSQL
+4. Results are displayed categorized by OWASP Top 10 on the frontend

+### UI Views

+- Home Page
+- "Add GitHub Repo" form
+- Table of scanned repos with status
+- Repo Detail View with findings organized by OWASP Top 10 category

 ## Project Structure

 ```